 The cost of strawberry is based on weight (Php 800/kilo).
 I paid Php 128.00 for less than 1/4 kg.
 It’s so affordable right?
 However, due to limited production, it depends upon availability and on a first come, first harvest basis.

-Of course, don’t go there without bringing your camera.
+You can have a farm tour for FREE so better be equipped and bring your camera all the time.
 I lost my GoPro Hero 4 Silver last month but I’m very thankful I have my Huawei GR5 2017, just in time for this photoshoot.
 All photos are taken by this Dual Camera smartphone.
 Thanks to Brian (@bri.sikat) for accompanying me in this trip.